Monitoring and Keeping Your Air Clean

 Georgia’s Air Monitoring Program

 The Air Protection Branch of the Georgia Environmental Protection Division has been monitoring air quality in the state of Georgia for more than forty years.
-During this time, the list of monitored compounds has grown to more than 200 pollutants at approximately 40 sites in 30 counties across the state.
+During this time, the list of monitored compounds has grown to more than 200 pollutants at 34 sites in 25 counties across the state.

 Collecting Air Samples and Data